More than 200 Distributors

 Dose with caution and monitor hepatic function at regular intervals

-Serious and occasionally fatal hypersensitivity (anaphylactic) reactions have been reported in patients receiving beta-lactam antibacterials.
-These reactions are more likely to occur in individuals with a history of penicillin hypersensitivity or a history of sensitivity to multiple allergens.
-Before initiating therapy with CALAMOX-DUO, careful inquiry should be made regarding previous hypersensitivity reactions to penicillins, cephalosporins, or other allergens.
-If an allergic reaction occurs, CALAMOX-DUO should be discontinued and appropriate therapy instituted.
+Serious and occasionally fatal hypersensitivity reactions (including anaphylactoid and severe cutaneous adverse reactions) have been reported in patients on penicillin therapy.
+Hypersensitivity reactions can also progress to Kounis syndrome, a serious allergic reaction that can result in myocardial infarction.
+These reactions are more likely to occur in individuals with a history of penicillin hypersensitivity and in atopic individuals.
+If an allergic reaction occurs, amoxicillin/clavulanic acid therapy must be discontinued and appropriate alternative therapy instituted.

 Oral anticoagulants